thorntail-examples/istio-security/README.md

 This scenario demonstrates mutual transport level security between services within a mesh.

-1. Retrieve the URL for the Istio Ingress route, with the below command, and open it in a web browser.
+1. Retrieve the URL for the Istio Ingress Gateway route, with the below command, and open it in a web browser.
     ```
-    echo http://$(oc get route istio-ingress -o jsonpath='{.spec.host}{"\n"}' -n istio-system)/
+    echo http://$(oc get route istio-ingressgateway -o jsonpath='{.spec.host}{"\n"}' -n istio-system)/thorntail-istio-security/
     ```
 2. The user will be presented with the web page of the Booster
 3. Click the "Invoke" button.
 You should see "Hello World" message in a result box.
 4. Modify the Greeting Service Deployment Config to disable Istio sidecar injection by setting `sidecar.istio.io/inject` to `false`.
 This can be done through the OpenShift Console UI or on the command line with:
     ```
-    oc edit deploymentconfigs/wfswarm-istio-security-greeting
+    oc edit deploymentconfigs/thorntail-istio-security-greeting
     ```
-5. In the OpenShift Console UI the _wfswarm-istio-security-greeting_ deployment will restarted with the changes
+5. In the OpenShift Console UI the _thorntail-istio-security-greeting_ deployment will restarted with the changes
-6. Refreshing the browser page opened at the Istio Ingress URL will now show the error:
+6. Refreshing the browser page opened at the Istio Ingress Gateway URL will now show the error:
     ```
     upstream connect error or disconnect/reset before headers
     ```